Ripe Unripe Bananas Health Benefits Nutrition

 Unripe bananas contain mostly starch, which makes up 70–80% of their dry weight.
 This starch is resistant starch, which is not digested in the small intestine & is classified as dietary fiber.
 It also contains pectin.

-Green bananas are good source of fibers, vitamins (Vitamin C, B6, pro-vitamin A), minerals (potassium, phosphorus, magnesium, and zinc), and bioactive compounds such as phenolic compounds.
+Green bananas are good sources of fiber, vitamins (Vitamin C, B6, pro-vitamin A), minerals (potassium, phosphorus, magnesium, and zinc), and bioactive compounds such as phenolic compounds.

 Summary